demian0311/demian0311.github.com/marines.md

 I got introduced to my new unit.
 I fit in well but I was a little nervous about being the new guy in a unit that was on it's way to an actual situation.
-For me at least going from security forces to an LAV unit was light and day.
+For me at least going from security forces to an LAV unit was night and day.
 They were much more laid back than what I was used to.
 They talked to officers the way wouldn't even think of talking to junior NCOs.

 Typical of the military there was a lot of hurry-up and wait.
 There were a lot of false alarms where they'd